-Technology Plan - outlines the multiyear strategic goals and demonstrates the effective use of technology throughout the school system.
-The technology plan supports the vision and mission for FCPS to provide a gifted-quality education to every child in an instructional setting appropriate for his or her needs; to educate all students to meet high academic standards; and to prepare all students to be responsible citizens in the 21st century.
+The Technology Plan - outlines the multiyear strategic goals and demonstrates the effective use of technology throughout the school system.
+The technology plan supports FCPS' vision and mission to provide a high quality education to every child in an instructional setting appropriate for his or her needs; to educate all students to meet high academic standards; and to prepare all students to be responsible citizens in the 21st century.
 The technology plan is aligned with the VDOE's Educational Technology Plan.

 School Improvement Plans - required by FCPS and the VDOE.
 Aligned within the school plan are the annual measurable objectives and Standards of Accreditation requirements.
 Schools are required to review their progress related to student achievement goals and describe how the school will accomplish its objectives.
+Each school's plan is posted on their website, which can be accessed through FCPS' Schools and Centers Directory.